walterdejong/synctool/doc/chapter3.md

 the node.

-The `delete/` tree contains files that always have to be deleted from the node.
+The `delete/` tree contains files that always have to be deleted from the nodes.
 Only the filename matters, so it is alright if the files in this tree are only zero bytes in size.

 synctool uses `rsync` to copy these trees to the node, and afterwards it